 - For any shot where the face matters, design framing so the face occupies at least 25-30% of the shorter image dimension.

-- Build a “negative prompt block” snippet with face-specific terms (
+- Keep a reusable negative-prompt block with face-specific terms (

 deformed face, asymmetric eyes, melted features, malformed mouth) and paste it into every realistic portrait. - Standardize on vertical aspect ratios for portrait work (2:3 or 4:5) rather than square.

-- Always run a face-specific inpaint pass on portraits — treat it as a workflow step, not a fix.
+- Always run a face-specific restore pass on portraits.
+Treat it as a workflow step, not an emergency fix.

 - Maintain a personal blacklist of style modifiers that historically break faces in your favorite model.